nupur100/Bolttech-Terraform-Assignment/Terraform.md

 ```

-# Executing Terraform template:
+## Executing Terraform template:

 ```
-You need to change backend bucket name in 'backend' section of 'Production/main.tf' From the Production Directory: terraform init terraform plan terraform apply
+1) You need to change backend bucket name in 'backend' section of 'Production/main.tf' with your created bucket name.

+2) From the Production Directory: terraform init terraform plan terraform apply

 ```